segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 Event Selection                 |Definition                                                                                                                                                                                               |Examples
 --------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Profile enters audience         | Send a Track event when a profile matches the audience condition.                                                                                                                                        | Send a congratulatory email when a traveler qualifies for premium status with a mileage program.<br>- Send a discount to all customers with a particular product on their wishlist.
+Profile enters audience         | Send a Track event when a profile matches the audience condition.                                                                                                                                        | Send a congratulatory email when a traveler qualifies for premium status with a mileage program.<br>Send a discount to all customers with a particular product on their wishlist.
 Profile exits audience          | Send a Track event when a profile no longer matches the audience condition.                                                                    | Send an email to credit card owners to confirm that their credit cards have been paid in full.<br> Send a confirmation to a patient when they have completed all their pre-screening forms.
 Entity enters audience          | Send a Track event when an entity condition associated with a profile matches the audience condition.
 With this event, you must select the entity that triggers Segment to send the Track event.         | Send a reminder to a customer when a credit card associated with their profile has an outstanding balance.<br> Notify a traveler when a flight associated with their profile is delayed.<br> Notify a customer when a product associated with their profile's wishlist is back in stock.
 Entity exits audience           | Send a Track event when an entity condition associated with a profile no longer matches the audience condition.
 With this event, you must select the entity that triggers Segment to send the Track event| Send a confirmation to a customer when a credit card associated with their profile has been paid off.<br> Send a confirmation to the primary doctor when each of their associated patients completes their annual check up.